leangjia/blender_docs/manual/editors/preferences/viewport.rst

 =======

 Object Info
-   Display the active Object name and frame number at the bottom left of the 3D View.
+   Display the active Object name and frame number at the bottom left of the 3D Viewport.
 View Name
-   Display the name and type of the current view in the top left corner of the 3D View.
+   Display the name and type of the current view in the top left corner of the 3D Viewport.
    For example: "User Perspective" or "Top Orthographic".
 Playback FPS
    Show the frames per second screen refresh rate while an animation is played back.